Semiotics: Others

-In the field of non-verbal communication, semioticians investigate the exchange of information without linguistic sign systems.
+In the field of nonverbal communication, semioticians investigate the exchange of information without linguistic sign systems.
 For example, body language includes signifying practices like raising a thumb and other gestures, as well as facial expressions like laughing and frowning.
-Other types of non-verbal communication encompass touching behavior, like shaking hands or kissing, and the use of personal space, such as the distance between speakers to express their degree of familiarity.
-Paralanguage encompasses non-verbal elements of linguistic messages.
+Other types of nonverbal communication encompass touching behavior, like shaking hands or kissing, and the use of personal space, such as the distance between speakers to express their degree of familiarity.
+Paralanguage encompasses nonverbal elements of linguistic messages.
 For instance, pitch and loudness in a conversation can express emotion or emphasis without stating them explicitly.

 Semiotics has various applications in psychoanalysis.
-Sigmund Freud proposed a theory of dream interpretation to understand and resolve psychological conflicts.
-He argued that dream elements act as symbols that stand for unconscious desires and fears.
-For example, dreams of losing a tooth can signify castration or fear of impotence.
+Sigmund Freud developed a theory of dream interpretation to understand and resolve psychological conflicts.
+He argued that elements of dreams act as symbols representing unconscious desires and fears, such as the idea that dreams of losing a tooth can signify castration anxiety or fear of impotence.
 Semiotics also plays a central role in the psychoanalytic theory of Jacques Lacan, who argued that the unconscious is structured like a language.

 In the field of computing, semiotics has been used to describe programming languages and analyze human–computer interaction.
-There are also attempts to develop formal theories of semiotics, allowing computational processes to perform semiotic analyses.
+Attempts have also been made to develop formal theories of semiotics that enable computational processes to perform semiotic analyses.
+This approach, known as computational semiotics, analyzes meaning-making through computer technology using algorithmic and mathematical methods and includes the semiotic study of computation.
 Cybersemiotics, another approach, combines biosemiotics with cybernetics to provide a unified framework of semiotic processes across biological, social, and technological domains.
+In mathematics, semiotics examines the meaning of mathematical symbols and formulas, addressing questions about what they refer to, how they relate to mental activity, and how they influence mathematics education.

 Edusemiotics is a research movement that conceptualizes semiotic activity as the foundation of educational theory.
 For instance, it understands teaching and learning as sign processes.
 Semioethics is a critical approach that examines the ethical dimension of sign activities.
 It seeks to diagnose problems that arise in the context of global communication.
 Medical semiotics studies how disease symptoms, such as pain, dizziness, and fever, indicate medical conditions.
 Legal semiotics investigates sign activities in legal practice, including the interpretation of evidence, testimony, and legal texts.